Haakooto/Set/README.md

 # Set

 Digitalized version of the card game Set from 1974.
 Using interactive, clickable Matplotlib axes for cards, and terminal for status updates/ leaderboard.
-Play online against friends anywhere in the world!
+Play alone, or online against friends anywhere in the world!

 # Current features
 - Set (No endgame mode)